 The Campus Reading

 All incoming students are asked to complete a reflective essay on the Campus Reading prior to the start of classes.
-In addition to being available online, essay prompts and instructions for submission will be included with the book in the summer mailing.
+In addition to being available online, instructions for submission will be included with the book in the summer mailing.
+Essays must address one of three prompts outlined in the instructions.
 Essays will be shared with VUceptors for use in discussion during orientation.
 A letter from Dean Melissa Gresalfi will also accompany the text.
-Students may begin submitting essays on August 1, and they are due by August 15.
+Students may begin submitting essays on August 1, and they are due by August 12.

 Past Campus Readings